stephane-caron/palimpsest/README.md

 * Shallow and deep copies are not implemented ([PRs welcome](CONTRIBUTING.md))
 * Types need to deserialize unambiguously (positive integers always deserialize to `unsigned`)

-Check out the existing [alternatives](https://github.com/stephane-caron/palimpsest#alternatives) if any of these choices is a no-go for you.
+Check out the [alternatives](https://github.com/stephane-caron/palimpsest#see-also) below if any of these design decisions doesn't match your requirements.

 ## Installation